From double cleansing to using a moisturizer on oily skin, these are the K-beauty practices one writer adopted that improved her skin.

 For years I was removing my makeup with makeup removing wipes and then following with a gentle cleanser but K-beauty taught me it was far from enough.
 You’ll basically never catch me with makeup remover wipes now unless it’s at the gym or on a plane and even then I’ll probably still have an actual oil cleanser or even a cleansing toner on me just in case!

-I recommend Hanskin Pore Cleansing Oil series or the Prime Time Cleansing Toner from Good (Skin) Days™.
+I recommend Hanskin Pore Cleansing Oil series.
 It not only removes makeup and impurities but also hydrates with maple extract and gently exfoliates with natural pumpkin and papaya enzymes.

 Moisture is key regardless of your skin type.